ankeshanand/masters-thesis/features/features.md

 **6. Meta Data: (???)**

-*If we use this, we are moving away from represting helpfulness purely as a property of text.*
+*If we use this, we are moving away from representing helpfulness purely as a property of text.*
 * Stars of a review